mwdossantos/kb-86/docs/week-10-finish-development-and-presentation.md

 new code block
 ```

+Next to refactoring my code I have added comments in my `.swift` files, to help you understand the code in the project.

 ## Final run

 After I finished creating the application I had a few small things left to do.
 The application icon I designed in Week 7 was not yet implemented, so I added it: